burtenshaw/threeowlsonachestofdrawers.github.io/_posts/2023-12-14-73-Lecture: Unworking--"Lecture:-Unworking;-Act-of-Resistance-or-Defeat?-(2015)"--"Lecture:-Unworking;-Act-of-Resistance-or-Defeat?-(2015)"--"Lecture:-Unworking;-Act-of-Resistance-or-Defeat?-(2015)".markdown

 title:  "Lecture: Unworking; Act of Resistance or Defeat?
 (2015)"
 date:   2023-12-14 20:49:11 +0100
 categories: jekyll update
+excerpt: Lecture Unworking; Act of Resistance or Defeat?
+(2015) Carel Willink a Dutch magical-realist painter, wrote an essay in 1950 on the subject that painting found itself in a critical moment.
 ---

-# Lecture: Unworking; Act of Resistance or Defeat?
-(2015)

-Carel Willink, a Dutch magical-realist painter, wrote an essay in 1950 on the subject that painting found itself in a critical moment.
+Lecture: Unworking; Act of Resistance or Defeat?
+(2015) Carel Willink, a Dutch magical-realist painter, wrote an essay in 1950 on the subject that painting found itself in a critical moment.
 In the text, he fulminates against modern, abstract art and criticizes abstract-expressionists for not having any traditional métier or